ErpNetDocs/webclient/introduction/navigator-features.md

 ![Pictures](pictures/sort_groups.png)

 > [!NOTE]
-> The screenshots for this article are from v24 of the Web Client.
+> The screenshots for this article are from v24 and v26 of the Web Client.